jrpereirajr/iris-fhir-analytics/README.md

 # iris4health-fhir-analytics

-A set of IRIS Analytics resources built on IRIS for Health FHIR server.
+An example on how to use IRIS for Health FHIR SQL schema to build analytics features.

 ## What's ready?